MarkBiesheuvel/optimizely-labs/fx6/README.md

 1. Go to line 4 of the React code
 1. Paste the attribute key you copied in step 11 between the two apostrophes
 1. Click the `Run` button in the top-left
-1. Notice how the page contains a readonly field containing the "Original decision"
+1. Notice how the page contains a read-only field containing the "Original decision"
     - This is what the Optimizely SDK would return under normal circumstances
-1. Notice how the page also contains a drowpdown which allows you to select a "Forced decision"
+1. Notice how the page also contains a dropdown which allows you to select a "Forced decision"
     - This can be used during testing or QA to verify all variations
 1. Use the "Forced decision" dropdown to view all variations without changing the user ID
 1. If all variations look good to you, then it's time to deploy to production!